 In 2024, the Company established performance incentives with the multifamily Lead Vendor to help improve program performance.
 2025 will be the first full year of operation with performance incentives in place.

-The Company is also exploring a 100% weatherization incentive for multifamily properties where all occupants are renters, so long as the overall project remains cost effective.
+As another tool to address any program underperformance in 2025, the Company may implement an enhanced, 100% weatherization incentive for eligible multifamily properties.
+Eligibility currently requires that all occupants are renters, so long as the overall project remains cost effective.

 The Company plans to continue its efforts to pursue creative go-to-market strategies for multifamily energy efficiency.
 There is an ongoing opportunity to better educate multifamily property owners, landlords, and tenants about energy efficiency opportunities.
 In 2024, Rhode Island Energy launched a landlord outreach initiative in collaboration with the City of Central Falls and community-based organization Progreso Latino to promote energy efficiency directly to landlords.
 As part of this assessment, the Company is collaborating with its partners to deliver targeted marketing campaigns to multifamily tenants and landlords in Central Falls.
 The Company also plans to hold listening sessions with Central Falls landlords to better understand their barriers to participating in Rhode Island’s energy efficiency programs.
 These sessions will allow the Company to educate landlords about the opportunities available to them, advocate options for energy efficiency in response to landlords’ concerns, and ultimately build trust in the local community.
 In 2025, the Company will expand upon this assessment by scaling to different communities while continuing to test new outreach opportunities.
 The goal is to apply the learnings from Central Falls and replicate the successes.
+Please see Attachment 8 for more details.

+To address upfront cost barriers, The Company also intends to continue its 2024 assessment with BlocPower.
+Through this assessment, the Company is testing an alternative financing model to fund residential multifamily building projects.
+Please see more details about BlocPower and this multifamily financing assessment in Attachment 8.

-The Company also intends to continue the BlocPower demonstration.
+The Company is exploring several other ideas to innovate on the Multifamily Program in 2025 including:

+Wide-ranging outreach and awareness marketing campaigns

+Surveys, market research, and direct outreach to housing authorities

+Engaging with landlord associations and multifamily building owner industry groups

+Re-visiting the measure mix and program offerings based on market demand

 5. Residential High-Efficiency HVAC and Hot Water Programs (Electric and Gas)

 5.1 Offerings

-The High-Efficiency Heating, Cooling, Ventilation and Hot Water Programs (HVAC and Hot Water Program) promotes and incentivizes the installation of high-efficiency electric and gas equipment through the following rebates and services:
+The High-Efficiency Heating, Ventilation, and Air Conditioning (HVAC) and Hot Water Programs (often referred to the “Residential HVAC” or just “HVAC” program for short) promotes and incentivizes the installation of high-efficiency electric and gas equipment through the following rebates and services:

 Customer rebates on energy-efficient equipment: